Kanakanahalli Ramachandra: Early career

 Ramachandra went to the Tata Institute of Fundamental Research (TIFR), Bombay, for his graduate studies in 1958.
 He obtained his PhD from University of Mumbai in 1965; his doctorate was guided by K. G. Ramanathan.

 Later career

 Between the years 1965 and 1995 he worked at the Tata Institute of Fundamental Research and after retirement joined the National Institute of Advanced Studies, Bangalore where he worked till 2011, the year he died.
 During the course of his lifetime, he published over 200 articles, of which over 170 have been catalogued by Mathematical Reviews.

-His work was primarily in the area of prime number theory, working on the Riemann zeta function and allied functions.
-Apart from prime number theory, he made substantial contributions to the theory of transcendental number theory, in which he is known for his proof of the six exponentials theorem, achieved independently of Serge Lang.
+His work was primarily in the area of analytic number theory, working on the Riemann zeta function and allied functions.
+Apart from analytic number theory, he made substantial contributions to the theory of transcendental number theory, in which he is known for his proof of the six exponentials theorem, achieved independently of Serge Lang.
 He also contributed to many other areas of number theory.

 In 1978 he founded the Hardy–Ramanujan journal, and published it on behalf of the Hardy–Ramanujan society until his death.